 IA.
-Analysis of Solar Active Regions and Activity from 30/2100Z to 31/2100Z: Solar activity has been at low levels for the past 24 hours.
-The largest solar event of the period was a C1 event observed at 30/2311Z from Region 2674 (N14E64).
-There are currently 4 numbered sunspot regions on the disk.
+Analysis of Solar Active Regions and Activity from 30/2100Z to 31/2100Z: Solar activity has been at very low levels for the past 24 hours.
+There are currently 0 numbered sunspot regions on the disk.

 IB.
-Solar Activity Forecast: Solar activity is likely to be low with a slight chance for an M-class flare on days one, two, and three (01 Sep, 02 Sep, 03 Sep).
+Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (01 Sep, 02 Sep, 03 Sep).

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at unsettled to minor storm levels on day one (01 Sep), quiet to active levels on day two (02 Sep) and quiet to unsettled levels on day three (03 Sep).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one and two (01 Sep, 02 Sep) and quiet to unsettled levels on day three (03 Sep).

 III.
 Event probabilities 01 Sep-03 Sep